 Judith Park, Former Duty CEO for St Luke's Hospice, and Director of Care at St Luke's Clifford House, Sheffield

-- discusses what Dancing for Health has done for her patients.
+She discusses what Dancing for Health has done for her clients.